 About our resources

-We are the world’s leading independent medical humanitarian aid organisation working in over 70 countries around the world.
-We provide emergency medical aid in countries affected by war, natural disasters or outbreaks of disease.
+We are an emergency medical organisation working in over 70 countries around the world.
+We provide emergency medical care in countries affected by war, natural disasters or outbreaks of disease.

-Working with teachers and a subject association, we have developed a series of multimedia teaching and learning materials.
+Working with teachers, we have developed a series of multimedia teaching and learning materials.

 Find resources for your class